Current Challenges in Oncology and the need for Personalized Medicine:

 A major challenge for basic research in oncology is its application – otherwise known as “translation” – to clinical science and the ability to help patients suffering from cancer.
 The past 20 years have witnessed an explosion in our understanding of the cellular pathways that initiate cancer and in the creation of tools that can help move this knowledge into the clinic.

-The discovery and development of new anticancer therapies has also dramatically evolved during this time.
-Increased knowledge of cancer signaling mechanisms has resulted a new generation of therapeutic drugs, targeted to specific malfunctions in cancer cells.
-Advances in drug development technologies has improved predictability of drug safety and in pharmacological profiles.
+The discovery and development of new anticancer therapies have also dramatically evolved during this time.
+Increased knowledge of cancer signaling mechanisms have resulted in a new generation of therapeutic drugs, targeted to specific malfunctions in cancer cells.
+Advances in drug development technologies have improved predictability of drug safety and in pharmacological profiles.
 Yet, despite these improvements, a major bottleneck in the path to new drug approval in oncology remains the ability to predict patients that best respond to targeted therapies.

 In particular, recognizing that individual cancers are very complex diseases and that not all patients can be treated equally, has hastened the need to use the concept of “personalized medicine” for more effective treatment options.
 To that end, the Laboratory for Therapeutic Development (LTD) in Cancer was recently created at the Goodman Cancer Research Centre (GCRC) in order to help translate the basic research expertise of GCRC and McGill scientists into better treatment outcomes for cancer patients, with a particular emphasis on personalized medicine.